hammadtariq/Angular2-RC-/README.md

-# Angular2 RC Demos Using Typescript
+# Angular2 RC5 Demos Using Typescript
 some usefull demos to quickly start with angular 2 RC

 # Run Project